These excellent personal hygiene tips for students are for you.

 Part I: 10 Personal Hygiene Tips for Students

-The sponge used in washing and cleaning in the kitchen is an ideal environment for bacteria growth and development.
+The sponge used in washing and cleaning in the kitchen is an ideal environment for bacteria growth.

 Being wet and absorbent, they excellently breed microorganisms.